Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In that case, I would check out Rocket French or Pimsleur.
 They’re both great apps for audio lessons.
 Apart from that scenario, I do really like Rosetta Stone French and think it would be especially effective for visual learners and those looking for a more active, hands-on language learning program.

-Monthly subscription options for Rosetta Stone French range in price from $8 to $12 (after discounts).
-The company also offers a lifetime plan for around $400, though it can often be found on sale for around $200.
+Monthly subscription options for Rosetta Stone French range in price from about $10 to $15 (after discounts).

 How many levels are there in the Rosetta Stone French program?